 This page is dedicated to showcasing restaurants in Star Valley.
 We go to restaurants, eat our favorite dish or their signature dish, and report our experiences.
 Disclaimer: We do not get paid for this, nor accept bribes, other than possibly a free meal.
-We are not chefs or snooty connoisseurs of fine or European dining, just normal people going out to eat and telling you what we think.
+We are not chefs or snooty connoisseurs of fine dining, just normal people going out to eat and telling you what we think.
 And being brutally honest.

 Just had the pleasure of stopping into the Wagon Wheel Cafe in Thayne.
 Used to be "Hub's Smokin' Grill", which I ate at a few times.
 Not sure if the management is the same, and they just changed the name, of if the staff are the same.
 Didn't have time to ask.

 This day was a rush (at lunch time).
 There were some problems with orders.
 When I inquired, the main hostess/waitress said it was her first day.
 I wouldn't hold that against them.
 We've all been there.

 The guy beside me at the bar had eggs, sausage, & hash browns.
 They serve breakfast all day.
 I was tempted - it looked good, especially the big round of sausage.
 I looked over the menu.
 Normal "burger joint" fare.
 I wasn't too hungry, so I chose the normal Cheeseburger dish (they have bigger ones), with onion rings.
 I chose Cheddar cheese, since they offer a choice of cheeses (people in Star Valley seem to love Swiss cheese, I don't).
 After I got it, I ran over to the salad bar and put some Bleu cheese on it.
 Cheddar & Bleu together - yummmm!